darktable-org/dtdocs/content/module-reference/processing-modules/color-harmonizer.md

 ## Effect controls

 pull strength
-: Global scale on the hue pull.
-At 0 nothing changes.
-At 1 the Gaussian proximity weight is the only limit on how far each pixel moves.
-A pixel exactly on a node shifts by 0; a pixel at the midpoint between two nodes is shifted by the Gaussian weight at that distance multiplied by its angular gap to the nearest node.
+: Colours will be shifted depending on their proximity to the nodes.
+The shift is strongest for pixels between nodes, and weakest (or zero) for pixels exactly on a node.

     Note: pull strength scales the **hue** correction only.
 The saturation correction (per-node saturation multipliers) is applied independently, at full strength regardless of this slider.

 pull width
 : Scales the standard deviation σ of each node's Gaussian attraction zone.
-Range: 0.25–4.0.

 - **< 1 (narrow):** the Gaussian decays quickly with distance; only hues very close to a node are attracted.
 The rest of the hue wheel is barely touched.
 Useful for images already close to